mruganshi/Visual_Wakewords_detection/README.md

 ### Prediction

- a random image from the validation set is taken and checked whether the data is properly and with the correct model trained or not.
+ A random image from the validation set is taken and checked whether the data is properly and with the correct model trained or not.

 ![image](https://drive.google.com/uc?export=view&id=1bTiLh064c6cFfj6q53SIvcKX62XT8XLA)